jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 5. Run Blue-and-Pink-Synth-Editor to make sure it works
 - `python -m blue_and_pink_synth_editor`

-Note: The app checks for the Blue and Pink Synth Editor folder in /Applications when it runs.
-If the folder doesn't exist then it is created.
-Inside that the presets folder is created.

 ## 6. Compile the app into an executable binary
 - `pyinstaller BlueAndPinkSynthEditor.spec`

-## 7. Move the compiled app into the folder in /Applications
+## 7. macOS: Move the compiled app into the folder in /Applications
 - `mv dist/BlueAndPinkSynthEditor.app /Applications/Blue\ and\ Pink\ Synth\ Editor`

 ## 8. Run the compiled app by double-clicking on it